HiAS7/The-Sauce-Book-Online/_classes/Wizard.md

 Starting at 14th level, you can increase the pow er of your simpler spells.
-When you cast a wizard spell of 5th level or lower that deals damage, you can deal maximum damage with that spell.\
+When you cast a wizard spell of 5th level or lower that deals damage, you can deal maximum damage with that spell.<br/>
 The first time you do so, you suffer no adverse effect.
 If you use this feature again before you finish a long rest, you take 2d 12 necrotic dam age for each level of